-Beginning with the 2023/2024 Delivery Year, the gross CONE values of the table above will be adjusted annually based on changes in the Applicable United States Bureau of Labor Statistics ("BLS") Composite Index.
-The Applicable BLS Composite Index for the combustion turbine and combined cycle resource types shall be the same Applicable BLS Composite Index as that applied to adjust the gross CONE used to determine the VRR Curve for that Delivery Year (see Section 3.3.1 of this manual) For all other resource types, the "BLS Producer Price Index Turbines and Turbine Generator Sets" component shall be replaced with the "BLS Producer Price Index Final Demand, Goods Less Food & Energy, Private Capital Equipment".
-For the 2023/2024 through 2025/2026 Delivery Years, inclusive, the resultant value shall then be then adjusted further by a factor of 1.022 for nuclear and coal resource types or 1.01 for solar, wind, and storage resource types to reflect the annual decline in bonus depreciation scheduled under federal corporate tax law.
+Beginning with the 2023/2024 Delivery Year, the gross CONE values of the table above will be adjusted annually based on changes in the Applicable United States Bureau of Labor Statistics ("BLS") Composite Index, and then adjusted further by a factor of 1.022 to reflect the annual decline in bonus depreciation scheduled under federal corporate tax law.
+The Applicable BLS Composite Index for the combustion turbine and combined cycle resource types shall be the same Applicable BLS Composite Index as that applied to adjust the gross CONE used to determine the VRR Curve for that Delivery Year (see Section 3.3.1 of this manual) most recently published twelve-month change, at the time CONE values are required to be posted for the BRA for such Delivery Year, in a composite of the BLS Quarterly Census of Employment and Wages for Utility System Construction (weighted 20%), the BLS Producer Price Index for Construction Materials and Components (weighted 55%), and the BLS Producer Price Index Turbines and Turbine Generator Sets (weighted 25%).
+For all other resource types, the "BLS Producer Price Index Turbines and Turbine Generator Sets" component shall be replaced with the "BLS Producer Price Index Final Demand, Goods Less Food & Energy, Private Capital Equipment".
+For the 2023/2024 through 2025/2026 Delivery Years, inclusive, and the resultant value shall then be then adjusted further by a factor of 1.022 for nuclear and coal resource types or 1.01 for solar, wind, and storage resource types to reflect the annual decline in bonus depreciation scheduled under federal corporate tax law.
 No such further adjustment shall be made to the resultant values for the 2027/2028 Delivery Year and subsequent Delivery Years.